YEAR OF CALL: 2011

 - Law Society of Ontario (LSO)

 WASSIM GARZOUZI maintains a robust national practice dedicated exclusively to the representation of unions and their members in all areas of labour relations, including human rights.
 Wassim specializes in arbitration proceedings and regularly appears before labour and arbitration boards where he has the privilege of representing many of the strongest and most progressive unions in North America.

-Wassim was elected by his peers to serve as Regional Vice-President for the Canadian Association of Labour Lawyers and is a Part-Time Professor at the University of Ottawa’s Faculty of Law, teaching the advanced Labour Law course, in both the French and English programs.
+Wassim was recently appointed as the President of the Canadian Association of Labour Lawyers and is a Part-Time Professor at the University of Ottawa’s Faculty of Law, teaching the advanced Labour Law course, in both the French and English programs.
 In this same role, Wassim recently led a successful organizing drive resulting in the unionization of hundreds of faculty members at the University of Ottawa.

 Outside of Labour, Wassim has no interests or hobbies.
 He is singularly focused on serving his clients.